pagopa/rtd-ms-transaction-filter/README.md

 ![example of console_log_batch_flow_screen](/readme_screens/ConLog_BatchFlow_Screen.PNG)

-##### 2.1 Routing logs to file - simple application.yaml config
+#### 3. Logback Configurations

+Spring uses default configurations to produce its logs, either using __Log4J2__ or __Logback__, through internal configurations it can provide the functionality to use the appenders to produce logs on the stdout channel, or on a file.
+This can be achieved using the configuration properties exposed for this purpose, the details of which can be found in the [Reference Documentation](https://docs.spring.io/spring-boot/docs/2.1.9.RELEASE/reference/html/boot-features-logging.html).

-A simple way to route all the produced logs from the console to a specific file, can be easly done by inserting a simple configuration within the application.yaml file, using the following configuration properties
+As an example, a simple way to route all the produced logs from the console to a specific file, can be easly done by inserting a simple configuration within the _application.yaml_ file, using the following configuration properties

 >logging.file="<path_to_log>/application.log"
 >logging.pattern=